ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Community Radiative Transfer Model (CRTM) Parameters
 =======================================================

-These variables set parameters associated with outputting satellite fields in the :term:`UPP` :term:`grib2` files using the Community Radiative Transfer Model (:term:`CRTM`).
+These variables set parameters associated with outputting satellite fields in the :term:`UPP` :term:`grib2` files using the Community Radiative Transfer Model (:term:`CRTM`). :numref:`Section %s <SatelliteProducts>` includes further instructions on how to do this.

 ..
    COMMENT: What actually happens here?
 Where are the satellite fields outputted to?
 When/why would this be used?
 What kind of satellites?